cyrillbolliger/conditional-featured-image/README.txt

 add_filter( 'cibocfi_checkbox_label', 'cybocfi_set_featured_image_label' );
 `

+= I can't save posts in WordPress 5.7.0 =
+A bug in WordPress core [#52787](https://core.trac.wordpress.org/ticket/52787) may render this plugin unusable if a second plugin uses post meta values in a certan way.
+People who are affected by this problem see the following error message "Updating failed.
+Could not delete meta value from database.".
+As the issue is related to WordPress core the workaround is to downgrade to WordPress 5.6.2 - or to disable the conflicting second plugin.
+To our current knowledge, only very few users are affected by this defect.
+The Conditionally display featured image on singular posts and pages plugin itself works as expected for WordPress 5.7.0 and the issue may only appear if a second plugin triggers the bug in WordPress core.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/conditional-featured-image` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the `Plugins` screen in WordPress